TheCaptain989/lidarr-flac2mp3/README.md

                # Place the converted file(s) in the specified directory and do not delete the original audio file(s).
 ```

-### Wrapper Scripts
-To supply arguments to the script, one of the included wrapper scripts may be used or a custom wrapper script must be created.

 #### Included Wrapper Scripts
 For your convenience, several wrapper scripts are included in the `/usr/local/bin/` directory.
 You may use any of these scripts in place of the `flac2mp3.sh` mentioned in the [Installation](./README.md#installation) section above.